jonathan-armstrong-303/vagrant_spark/README.md

 ## Prerequisites (Hardware)

-This was performed on my home Linux desktop (4 cores/4.2 GHz processors/64 GB memory) and allocated 12GB RAM to each of the four Greenplum nodes in Vagrant (admittedly 4GB less than the minimum recommended) running Ubuntu 20.04.
+This was performed on my home Linux desktop (4 cores/4.2 GHz processors/64 GB memory).
 Configuration was tested with Vagrant 2.2.6.
 (If Vagrant is not installed, I've provided up-to-date instructions on that below.)

 ## Installation

-Note that there are five sections regarding installation prerequisites.
-[The tl;dr]:
+If Vagrant is not already installed, the following three steps need to be effected.
+Instructions are detailed in my Greenplum installation repo found at: https://github.com/jonathan-armstrong-303/vagrant_greenplum_6-1-4_install

 1. The Vagrant application itself [if not already installed]
 2. Virtualbox
 3. Some external Vagrant packages (e.g., vagrant-scp, vagrant-disksize -- not always necessary, but nice to have.)

-All of the requisite instructions are detailed in my Greenplum installation repo found at: https://github.com/jonathan-armstrong-303/vagrant_greenplum_6-1-4_install
+4. Last of all... don't forget to download the actual box image you want to use (which is found at the outset of my Vagrantfile commented out).

 # Tests